Penn Carey Law - Logo

 Recently:

-Students representing a Philadelphia-based environmental technology business focused on eliminating microplastics from wastewater advised the client during negotiations with other entities to improve product testing and development.
 Students also assisted with a variety of corporate governance issues, ensuring the business was on firm footing and able to develop and deploy a product to clean up and preserve the environment.

 The Interdisciplinary Child Advocacy Clinic brings together law and social work students to represent adolescents, children, and families in dependency, custody, and civil legal matters.
-The clinic’s unique model of working with medical, mental health, and social work experts provides an unparalleled opportunity for clients to receive the highest caliber of legal services that meet their needs and effectively attain positive outcomes.
+The Clinic’s unique model of working with medical, mental health, and social work experts provides an unparalleled opportunity for clients to receive the highest caliber of legal services that meet their needs and effectively attain positive outcomes.

 Supervised by interdisciplinary faculty, Penn Carey Law students work collaboratively with social work students from the Penn School of Social Policy and Practice to advocate for clients.
 Law students learn fundamental lawyering skills within the context of child and family advocacy and through the lens of a trauma-informed and client-centered service model.